 Proxy Falls Trailhead is located 28 miles from Sisters at McKenzie Highway 242.
 So, you can get there only from July to November.
 Proxy Falls is only 2.0 miles hike.
 It is a family-friendly hike, but not ADA accessible.
 The dirt and lava-rock trail is an easy loop.
 The track showcases two distinctly different waterfall views of the upper and lower sections of Proxy Falls.
 Check out our detailed Guide to the Oregon Proxy Falls Hike & Photography Tips.

 PROTIP: Even on a short day hike, you should be prepared with some hiking essentials.
 Bring water and extra food.
-Dress in layers, take a map and GPS.
+Dress in layers takes a map and GPS.
 Check our Day Hiking Packing List with a PDF checklist, before you hit your trail.
 It helps you prepare for your adventure!

 See the sunrise over Sparks Lake

 There are several beautiful lakes in this area.
 But our favorite is Sparks Lake.
 We love going there to admire the sunrise.
-We like watching as the first rays light up the peaks, how the mountains reflect in the clear surface of the lake.
+We like watching as the first rays light up the peaks, and how the mountains reflect on the clear surface of the lake.
 The place is magical.